-- If you are taking cyclosporine, talk with your doctor.
-You may need to have your blood work checked more closely while you are taking it with this drug.
+- If your child is taking cyclosporine, talk with the doctor.
+Your child may need to have blood work checked more closely while taking it with this drug.

 - Low blood sugar has happened with this drug.
 Sometimes, this has been very bad and could be life-threatening.
 Talk with the doctor.